bmw-tech/dart_apitool/readme/change_codes.md

 > Executable parameters are reordered

 That's a tricky one.
 Dart-apitool tries to match the old and the new parameters based on name and type to try to follow the reordering.
 If a reordering happened with named parameters and dart-apitool is able to match them then we have a non-breaking change.
-If it has (or dart-apitool things that it has) any effect on the user's code then we have a breaking change.
+If it has (or dart-apitool thinks that it has) any effect on the user's code then we have a breaking change.

 ### CE05